 In this instance, even though there was no intent to steal or deprive their boss of ownership of the vehicle, their boss could still press charges for using his vehicle without permission.

-Unauthorized use of a vehicle is charged as a state jail felony under Texas Penal Code Section 31.07.
-While these are the least severe of all felony charges, the fact still remains you could find yourself facing anywhere from six months to two years in a state jail.
-And on top of that you could be fined up to $10,000.
+Unauthorized use of a vehicle is charged as a state jail felony under Texas Penal Code Section 31.07 and you could find yourself facing anywhere from six months to two years in a state jail and fines up to $10,000.
 However, the exact penalties you’ll face will vary on a case-to-case basis because of the circumstances of different offenses.
-It’s strongly advised you discuss your case with a Fort Worth criminal defense lawyer to get the specific information about your exact situation.
+It’s strongly advised you discuss your case with a Tarrant County criminal defense lawyer to get the specific information about your exact situation.

 Perhaps the most often-used defense against these charges is arguing that you did not know you were not authorized or had permission to use the vehicle.
 If you can demonstrate based on your circumstances that a reasonable person would not have known that they didn’t have permission to use the vehicle in question, then you may be able to have the charges dropped.
 This can be hard to prove, however, so it’s advised you consult with an attorney.

 Another accepted defense is the defense of mistaken identity.
 It’s actually not all that uncommon for someone to mistakenly believe that the accused used their vehicle when in fact it was used by someone else entirely.
 When this is the case, a crime may have been committed, but not by the person who is accused, thus necessitating their acquittal.